Sub Process

 See the Process permissions or ask your Administrator for assistance.

-• Object Panel: Located to the left of the Process Modeler canvas, the Object Panel contains various process model objects.
+• Object Panel: Located to the left of the Process Modeler, the Object Panel contains various process modeling objects.

-• Object Bar: Located at the bottom of the Process Modeler canvas, the Object Bar contains pinned Process model objects for quick access.
+• Object Bar: Located at the bottom of the Process Modeler, the Object Bar contains pinned Process modeling objects for quick access.

 1. Ensure that the Object panel is visible.
 If not, click the Add icon from the Object bar at the bottom.

-The Sub Process element displays.
+The Sub Process object displays.

 0789ee08-b98d-45b0-9bce-060002d4862b

 2. In the Object bar at the bottom center, click the object's icon.
-This object's icon displays adjacent to the mouse icon to indicate this Task may be placed into the Process model.

-The Sub Process element displays.
+The Sub Process object displays.

 0789ee08-b98d-45b0-9bce-060002d4862b